 The more we do and share online, the more vulnerable we may be to “targeted” attacks to steal passwords and data.
 Phishing continues to pose a growing threat to the security of industries of every kind.
 Businesses have spent millions of dollars investing in spam filters, anti-virus software and firewalls, yet savvy cyber criminals still manage to evade these safeguards through carefully planned social engineering attacks.
 Social engineering attacks are not only becoming more common against enterprises and SMBs, they are also increasingly sophisticated.
-Social engineering is responsible for many of the recent major attacks, from Sony to the White House.
+Social engineering is responsible for many recent major attacks, including movie studios and presidential campaigns.

 Some of the statistics include:

 • 95% of espionage attacks involved phishing (1)